 There are so many variables in custom label printing!

-Let’s take “finishing” for example.
+How would you like your labels finished?
 An order of custom stickers can be finished on rolls, perforated rolls, in singles (with or without score tabs) or on sheets.
 We can also customize the finishing to suit a particular machine application requirement.

 The specific product you are ordering can limit or determine how your order will be finished, for example custom embossed foil seals are finished exclusively on rolls and screen printed decals are supplied as singles often with a score tab.